 Students are responsible to secure their personal belongings.
 It is recommended that students with expensive personal items like watches, jewelry, and other items bring a personal lock box to ensure the safe keeping of such items.
-The most effective way to secure your belongings is to lock your door(s) when you are away.
+The most effective way to secure belongings is for students to lock their door(s) when they are away.
 The University is not liable for any items that are lost, stolen, or damaged in the residence halls or in the apartments.
 Students are strongly urged to insure their personal possessions.
 Information about personal property insurance is available in the Student Life Office.